wayne-mj/aoc2024.fortran/README.md

 I will be doing this at my own pace, using code snippets that I have written, libraries that I have created and calling on previous projects that I have done for S&G.

 All in all, I intend to have fun, bang my head against the keyboard a few times and curse a lot as I already have as code that worked previously did not work this time.

+###

+I have added in some Python as well because regex is hard in Fortran.